 - Most vacation-rental sites seeing big upticks in domestic rental reservations

-COVID refuges are climbing their walls to escape from their houses and apartments.
+COVID refuges are climbing their walls to escape from their houses.
 According to Airbnb CEO Brian Chesky, “People, after having been stuck in their homes for a few months, do want to get out of their houses; that’s really, really clear.
 But they don’t necessarily want to get on an airplane and are not yet comfortable leaving their (home) countries.”